Sri Lanka Travel Tips and Advice

-On conversion, Sri Lankan currency seems quite cheaper than Indian currency (1 Rs. = 2.50 LKR) and makes you look super rich but actually it is not.
-While spending you will realize the price of the products in the supermarkets or at good restaurant goes equal to that in India itself.
+On conversion, Sri Lankan currency seems quite cheaper than Indian currency (1 Rs. = 2.50 LKR) and makes you look super-rich but actually it is not.
+While spending you will realize the price of the products in the supermarkets or at a good restaurant goes equal to that in India itself.
 And we found, especially the beach towns and the famous places are far more expensive.

 Best Time to visit – Sri Lanka Travel Tips

-Sri Lanka can be visited anytime of the year.
+Sri Lanka can be visited at any time of the year.
 It also has two monsoon seasons from December to March and June to October.
 So, the best time recommended for South and West Coast is from December to March whereas for East Coast it is April to September.

 Must Carry for Sri Lanka

 The packing list for Sri Lanka will completely depend upon the places you will be visiting.
 But one must keep cotton T-shirts, cotton/ linen dresses, track pants, raincoat, windcheater, lightweight jacket, scarf, sun hat, mosquito repellant, sunscreen, and universal adapter.